Tips & Tricks: Recharging Boveda Packs

 At some point your Boveda pack is going to crystallize.
 It’s literally out of gas (water vapor).
 Do you shell out umpteen clams and get some new ones or do you throw caution to the wind and dive into the dark art of resurrection?
 Cue spooky music and mwa-ha-ha-ha….

 Okay, some disclaimers here.
-There is no official recommendation for nor warning against recharging your packs from the fine folks at Boveda.
-You will not find anything about this on their website.
-What you will find is no shortage of devil-may-care cigar-smoking do-it-yourselfers who will show you how to properly (???) recharge your now defunct Boveda packs.
+There is an official warning against recharging your packs from the fine folks at Boveda.
+What you will also find is no shortage of devil-may-care cigar-smoking do-it-yourselfers who will show you how to properly (???) recharge your now defunct Boveda packs.
 On blogs, forums, social media, YouTube, you name it.
 I will pass on what I’ve found and of the methods, that which I think (yes, only MY professional scientific opinion folks) is the most effective and least cumbersome.
 At the end of the day, proceed at your own risk!

 There are three basic methods: